To outline or not to outline is a popular point of discussion in the writer community. So much so that there are two established camps:

 This is most often my “working” document — the outline I reference while I’m doing the actual writing (although for some books where I want spontaneity, I work off the bare bones Scene List mentioned above).

 I create a new note (or update my old scene-list one), and create a short paragraph for each scene that I’m pretty sure I want to write.
-I learned this approach from James Patterson’s MasterClass (highly recommend, by the way, no affiliate kickback, just a huge fan!)
+I learned this approach from James Patterson’s MasterClass (highly recommend, no affiliate kickback, just a huge fan!)

 Before learning this approach, I used to get hung up on the fact that some scenes were outlined in more detail than others—For Chapter One, I might know POV character, setting, dialog, time of day, but Chapter Seventeen, I wouldn’t know more than the fact that it was a sex scene.
 I’d get it in my head that I couldn’t start writing until I knew the same amount of detail for every scene—I’d think they ALL had to be short summaries, or ALL had to be detailed.